Hestat/blazescan/README.md

 	  -i provide a file to pull vital stats about the file

 	  -m will email the list of hits from the last scan, set email in blazscand.conf Mailtoaddress

+	  -n will provide an overview of logged in users and network traffic

+	  -N will run a tcpdump for a specified time period and write the data to a file for later analysis

 	  -U will check for updates, and allow you to perform any available updates